syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 ![](SfDataGrid_images/Filtering_img2.png)

-### Condition based filtering
+### Condition-based filtering

-In addition to the column based filtering, you can filter the records based on some conditions.
-For example, you can filter the records based on the input you given or you can filter the records contrast to your input.
-You can achieve the condition based filtering for all the columns or any particular column.
+In addition to the column-based filtering, you can filter the records based on conditions.
+For example, you can filter the records based on the given input or you can filter the records in contrast to your input.
+You can perform the condition-based filtering for all columns or any particular column.

-You can filter the records in the view based on any of the below conditions,
+You can filter the records in the view based on any of the following conditions:

 * Equals
 * NotEquals
 * Contains

-The above conditions are the mostly used conditions.
-However, you can add any other conditions based on your requirement and alter the below code example based on your condition.
+These conditions are the mostly used conditions.
+However, you can add any other conditions and alter the following code example.

 {% highlight c#%}
 // ViewModel.cs